 When it comes to personal laptops, you naturally want to keep the wandering eyes of your family off your screen.

-How to Prevent a Single Point of Failure
+How Do You Prevent a Single Point of Failure?
+(3 Things)

 We’ve already covered redundancy, so you might be wondering: how else can you prevent a SPOF?